Master of Engineering in Food Processing

 Western Engineering, in collaboration with Brescia’s School of Food and Nutritional

-Sciences, offers a Master of Engineering (MEng) in Food Processing.
-This one-year
+Sciences for some course delivery, offers a Master of Engineering (MEng) in Food Processing.

 For all program information, please contact: